rainlanguage/rain-protocol/README.md

 Implements a hybrid wrapped ERC20 + [Liquidity Bootstrapping Pool](https://docs.balancer.finance/smart-contracts/smart-pools/liquidity-bootstrapping-faq) with bespoke 'Last Wallet Standing' mechanic.

+## Why a token??

+> An engineer has a problem.
+> Tries to solve it with a token.
+> The engineer has two problems.

+Notably TV already has a token, the `TVK` token that is being actively bootstrapped.

+Surely anything that dilutes attention and diverts liquidity away from `TVK` is a liability?

+These tokens are short term wrappers around a reserve asset so that people can participate in an event/membership without losing exposure to the underlying reserve.

+It allows TV to tailor specific events to fans of a specific IP rather than simply airdropping rewards blindly to all current `TVK` hodlers.

+So `TVK` can be the reserve asset for a redeemable token and when redemptions open the `TVK` can be recovered as-is.
+This has the effect of locking up `TVK` supply within the token during the distribution phase and until everyone exits during the redemption phase.

+The mechanism differs from staking in that:

+- Hodling a redeemable token is incentivised by rewards denominated in things _other than itself_ so it is not confusing inflation (dilution) with dividends (new value)
+- Redemption is a one-way event whereas staking can be entered and exited relatively freely
+- Value accrual is increasingly concentrated between remaining hodlers as others exit to liquidity, we call this 'Last Wallet Standing'
+- Hodlers are guaranteed a minimum exit value fixed at the system inception denominated in the reserve asset (i.e. something other than itself)

+The value of a redeemable token is a combination of all of:

+- The book value of the asset it is redeemable for
+- The speculative potential _future_ rewards that hodling it might realise (e.g. NFT airdrop, exclusive event access, etc.)
+- The social status of provably and publically participating in an exclusive event tied to creative IP and not exiting (proof of fandom)

+The value of a redeemable token is NOT a circular reference to itself or derived from speculative trading because after redemption _all transfers/trades are frozen_.

+The distribution is based on a one-time fixed-duration dutch auction facilitated by a dedicated Balancer Liquidity Bootstrapping Pool (see below).

 ## Wrapped ERC20

 `RedeemableERC20.sol` implements an `Ownable`, `Initable`, `BlockBlockable` 'redeemable' `ERC20`.